act-rules/act-rules.github.io/_rules/additional-content-triggered-on-hover-is-hoverable-ep1s13.md

 ## Applicability

-The rule applies to any element that when [hovered][] causes [visible changes in content][] and for the [area affected by the changes][area affected by visible changes] all the following are true:
+The rule applies to any element that when [hovered][] causes [visible changes in content][] and for the [area affected by the visible changes][area affected by visible changes], determined after 5 seconds of [hovering][hovering] the element, all the following are true:

 - the area is [adjacent][adjacent areas] or [overlaps][overlapping areas] the [bounding box][] of the target element; and
-- the area is not [contained][] inside the [bounding box][] of the target element.
+- the area is not [contained][] inside the [bounding box][] of the target element; and
+- the area is the same every time the target element is [hovered][] while no element is [activated][] in the same [HTML document][].

-## Expectation
+## Expectation 1

 There are no [visible changes in content][] in the [area affected by the changes][area affected by visible changes] while the target element is [hovered][] or the mouse pointer remains inside that area.

+## Expectation 2

+Expectation 1 holds for at least 1 minute.

 ## Assumptions

 - The user does not dismiss the tooltip causing the changes in content by pressing a key on the keyboard.
 In this instance the rule will fail while [success criterion 1.4.13: Content on Hover or Focus][sc1.4.13] might be satisfied.
 - The content displayed on the rectangle with the changes in content does not become irrelevant.
 In this instance the rule will fail while [success criterion 1.4.13: Content on Hover or Focus][sc1.4.13] might be satisfied.
-- The additional content displayed on hover does not include animations.
-An animation would cause visible changes to the content of the page and therefore fail this rule.
-However, if the animation is displayed only while the mouse pointer hovers above the target element or the rectangle with the changes, [success criterion 1.4.13: Content on Hover or Focus][sc1.4.13] might be satisfied.
 - Additional changes in content, triggered by hovering an element which appeared because of the initial hovering, happen outside the originally affected area (e.g. cascading menus that are triggered on successive hovering actions).
 If the new changes happen inside the originally affected area this rule will fail, while [success criterion 1.4.13: Content on Hover or Focus][sc1.4.13] might be satisfied.
+- This rule assumes that the additional content does not disappear after 1 minute of being triggered by the hovering event.
+If the content disappears after this time span the rule may pass but [Success Criterion 1.4.13: Content on Hover or Focus][sc1.4.13] is not satisfied.
+The arbitrary 1 minute time span, selected so that testing this rule would not be impractical, is not included in WCAG.

 ## Accessibility Support

 _No accessibility support issues known._

 ## Background

+Animations triggered on hover are common on the web.
+To ensure consistent testing of the rule, an arbitrary time span of 5 seconds is used before determining the area affected by the changes.
+This time span, not included in WCAG, is included so that animations can end before assessing the changes in content.

 - [Understanding Success Criterion 1.4.13: Content on Hover or Focus][sc1.4.13]
 - [F95: Failure of Success Criterion 1.4.13 due to content shown on hover not being hoverable](https://www.w3.org/WAI/WCAG21/Techniques/failures/F95)